-Fire hoses, on average, use more than eight-and-a-half times more water than sprinklers do to contain a fire.
+Fire hoses, on average, use more than eight-and-a-half times the water that sprinklers do to contain a fire.

 According to the Scottsdale Report, a 15-year study of fire sprinkler effectiveness, a fire sprinkler uses, on average, 341 gallons of water to control a fire.
 Firefighters, on average, use 2,935.
 Reduced water damage is a major source of savings for homeowners.

 HFSC has an interactive demonstration of water usage you can use in your presentations.
-Watch the video.
+Watch the movie.

 The likelihood that a sprinkler will accidently discharge because of a manufacturing defect is extremely rare.